- Korean exports of electric vehicles reach record high in May 2020-06-11

 Outbound shipments of eco-friendly cars last month gained 15.3 percent to 21,426 units.
 Growth in exports was led by electric vehicles (EVs), which spiked 151.2 percent to 11,496 units.
 EVs posted the 34th consecutive month of year-on-year export growth and achieved a record-high number of units sold overseas.
 Plug-in hybrid electric vehicles (PHEVs) also went up 16.0 percent to 3,133 units

 Meanwhile, domestic sales in May improved 9.7 percent to 168,778 vehicles.
 Sales of locally produced cars gained 9.4 percent to 144,704 units, and those of imported vehicles advanced 11.5 percent to 24,074 units.

-Auto parts exports in May contracted 66.7 percent to $650 million as major overseas finished car factories have been shut down due to the coronavirus outbreak and normalizations have been delayed.
+Auto parts exports in May contracted 66.7 percent to $650 million as major overseas finished car factories were shut down due to the coronavirus outbreak and normalizations were delayed.
 Shipments to all major regions decreased.